Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/workflow-orchestration.md

 |Competitive Advantage|Hornbill's workflow automation helps companies become more efficient, agile, and responsive to ever-changing needs, giving them a competitive edge in delivering better products and services.|
 |Adaptability|Hornbill workflow easily facilitates adjustments to your processes that accommodate changing business needs and evolving processes, ensuring adaptability in a dynamic business environment.|

-In summary, with Hornbills no-code workflow automation, organizations can benefit from increased efficiency, reduced costs, improved accuracy, and better overall business agility.
+In summary, with Hornbill's no-code workflow automation, organizations can benefit from increased efficiency, reduced costs, improved accuracy, and better overall business agility.
 The choice between the two depends on specific technical requirements and the skillset of the users involved.